 George W. and Holly Woods Hancock Scholarship Fund 1995 George Hancock became the charter donor of the Eastern West Virginia Community Foundation when he established this fund with a gift of $100,000.
 Mr. Hancock directed YMCA organizations around the nation for 43 years.
 His wife taught kindergarten.
 Their work inspired this fund that provides higher education scholarships to African American students graduating from Berkeley County high schools.

-Harry H. Hardie-James Rumsey Scholarship Fund 2012 Established in the Last Will and Testament of Harry Hardie, this needs-based scholarship benefits students from Musselman High School who will attend James Rumsey Technical Institute.
+Harry H. Hardie-James Rumsey Scholarship Fund 2011 Established in the Last Will and Testament of Harry Hardie, this needs-based scholarship benefits students from Musselman High School who will attend James Rumsey Technical Institute.
+Applications for this scholarship are accepted during the summer months.

 David A. “Hawk” Hawkens Scholarship Fund 2003 Created by friends and family of USAF Captain David Hawkens, this fund serves as a memorial to his life.
 Jefferson, Berkeley, Morgan, and Hampshire county college-bound students with less than stellar grades, but great promise, and proven financial need are eligible.